-OPERATE LEGALLY AND RESPECT RIGHTS
+Principle 2 OPERATE LEGALLY AND RESPECT RIGHTS

-Implement legal requirements as the basic principles of operation in any jurisdiction.
+Implement legal requirements as the basic principle of operation in any jurisdiction.

-2018 Criteria number 2018 Criteria wording Indicator number English Indicator wording 2018 ToC outcomes 2.1 There is compliance with all applicable local, national, and ratified international laws and regulations.
-2.1.1 C) The unit of certification complies with the applicable legal and regulatory requirements.
-Improved risk management 2.1.2 A documented system for ensuring legal compliance is in place.
+Crite eria Indio cator ToC Outcomes 2.1 2.1.1 (C) The unit of certification complies with applicable legal requirements.
+Improved risk management national, and ratified international laws and regulations. i 2.1.2 A documented system for ensuring legal compliance is in place.
 This system has a means to track changes to the laws and regulations in force, including listing and evidence of legal due diligence of all contracted third parties, recruitment agencies, service providers and labour contractors.
 2.1.3 Legal or authorised boundaries are clearly demarcated and visibly maintained, and there is no planting beyond these legal or authorised boundaries.
-2.2 All contractors providing 2.2.1 A list of contracted parties is maintained.
-Improved risk labour, and Fresh Fruit Bunch (FFB) suppliers, comply with legal requirements.
-2.2.2 All contracts, including those for FFB supply, contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party. management; Human rights upheld; Safe and decent 2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour. work
+2.2 2.2.1 A list of contracted parties is maintained.
+Improved risk management; 2.2.2 All contracts, including those for FFB supply, contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party.
+Human rights upheld; Safe and decent work 1 2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour.
 Where young workers are employed, the contracts include a clause for their protection.

-2.3 All FFB supplies from outside the unit of certification are from legal sources.
-2.3.1 (C) For all directly sourced FFB, the mill requires: Information on geo-location of FFB origins Proof of the ownership status or the right/claim to the land by the grower/smallholder Where applicable, valid commercial license, or is part of a cooperative which allows the buying and selling of FFB.
+Crite eria Indicator ToC Outcomes 2.3 All FFB supplies from outside the unit of certification are from legal sources. i 2.3.1 (C) For all directly sourced FFB, the mill requires: Information on geo-location of FFB origins; Proof of the ownership status or the right/claim to the land by the grower/smallholder; Where applicable, valid commercial license, or is part of a cooperative which allows the buying and selling of FFB.
 PROCEDURAL NOTE: The proof of the status or the right of ownership can be considered at first by the departmental exploitation contract.
 See decree N ° 01497 of December 29, 2011, or the document of the ANUTTC.
-For all indirectly sourced FFB, the unit of certification obtains from the collection centres, agents or other intermediaries, the evidence as listed in Indicator 2.3.1.
+2.3.2 For all indirectly sourced FFB, the unit of certification obtains from the collection centres, agents or other intermediaries, the evidence as listed in Indicator 2.3.1.
 Improved risk management PROCEDURAL NOTE: For Implementation Procedure for 2.3.2 refer to Annex 4.

-OPTIMISE PRODUCTIVITY, EFFICIENCY, POSITIVE IMPACTS AND RESILIENCE
+Principle 3 OPTIMISE PRODUCTIVITY, EFFICIENCY, POSITIVE IMPACTS AND RESILIENCE

-Implement plans, procedures and systems for continuous improvement.
+Implementing plans, procedures and systems for continuous enhancement.